Calculatorbudy Official Logo

 Frequently Asked Questions (FAQ)

-This calculator uses the standard calendar method, which is highly accurate for women with regular cycles.
-However, stress, illness, sleep changes, and diet can delay ovulation.
-It is best used as a guide rather than a definitive medical diagnosis.
+This calculator uses the standard calendar method, which provides a highly accurate estimate for women with regular menstrual cycles.
+However, factors like sudden stress, travel, illness, and diet can occasionally delay or shift ovulation.
+It is best used as a reliable starting guide rather than a definitive medical diagnosis.

-Is this calculator a form of birth control?
+Should I use this fertile window calculator as a form of birth control?

-No. You should not rely on this calculator to prevent pregnancy.
-The "rhythm method" or calendar method has a high failure rate for contraception because cycle lengths can fluctuate unexpectedly.
-Always use reliable contraception if you are trying to avoid pregnancy.
+No. You should never rely on this calculator to prevent pregnancy.
+The calendar method has a high failure rate for contraception because cycle lengths can fluctuate unexpectedly.
+Always use a reliable form of contraception if you are actively trying to avoid pregnancy.

 Medical Disclaimer